Table of contents

 Reporting differences: Different countries follow different guidelines on how they are reporting COVID-19 deaths.
 For example, Belgium is one of the most comprehensive countries when it comes to death reporting: they report all probable deaths as well as nursing home deaths.
 In contrast, United Kingdom only began including care home deaths starting on April 29, having only reported hospital deaths previously.
 Because we are projecting future reported deaths, our model assumes that the reporting guidelines remains constant for each country.

-End date: We are only making projections for 10-18 weeks ahead, but this does not mean that the epidemic will stop afterwards.
+End date: We are only making projections for a few weeks to a few months ahead, but this does not mean that the epidemic will stop afterwards.
 Deaths will continue to rise even after we stop making projections.
-We are also currently not factoring in a fall wave, which was the most deadly wave in the 1918 Flu Pandemic.

-International projections: Our model was created and optimized for the United States (and to a lesser extent, Europe).
-We include our projections for over 60 countries, but we want to caution that the model was not optimized for international countries.
-So if you plan on citing our model’s international projections, please be sure to also consult each country’s health experts first.
+International projections: Our model was created and optimized for the United States.
+We include our projections for over 70 countries, but we want to caution that the model was not optimized for international countries.
+So if you plan on citing our model’s international projections, please be sure to also consult each country’s health experts.

 Affecting the future: Our projections are not set in stone and do not exist in a vacuum.
 If everyone saw our projections and heeded the advice of experts to continuously practice social distancing, the infections and deaths will decrease over time, leading to a final tally that is lower than our projection.
 That does not mean that our projection were “wrong”.
 In fact, our greatest hope is the scenario described above where we can help prevent future infections and deaths, causing our projections to be an overestimate.
 For example, a early March Imperical College study estimated that 2.2 million people would die in the US if mitigations were not implemented.
 This helped lead to a wave of lockdowns and stay-at-home orders, thereby significantly reducing deaths.
 That does not mean that the Imperial College study was “wrong” - their study helped shape the outcome of the future.